eth-educators/eth-docker-docs/website/docs/Support/GethPrune.md

 The Geth DB will [grow over time](../Usage/ResourceUsage.md), and may fill a 1TB SSD in about 6 months.

 You can offline prune Geth, bringing it back down close to its initial DB size.
-You may want [a failover execution client](../Usage/ClientSetup.md) configured for your consensus client.

 ### Semi-automated Geth prune